zdata-inc/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 pre-commit hook (the tests would slow things down and discourage small commits).
 A better place to run this is based on judgment after some substantial change has been made.
 It could be run before merges into master, though that may be best left for a CI tool like Github Actions.
+Update this: We run nox in github actions.
+What we really want excluded are pytest.mark.slow tests.

 ## Pre-commit hooks